The Book of the Law: Summons

-Twenty-one million to one against her getting through half the ordeal!

 Crowley also gives a different chronology, in which an invocation of Horus preceded the questioning.
 Lawrence Sutin says this ritual described Horus in detail, and could have given Rose the answers to her husband's questions.

 As part of his 'test' for Rose, Crowley wrote that they visited the Bulaq Museum where Crowley asked her to point out an image of Horus.
 Much to Crowley's initial amusement, she passed by several common images of the god, and went upstairs.
 From across the room Rose identified Horus on the stele of Ankh-ef-en-Khonsu, then housed under inventory number 666 (since moved to the Egyptian Museum of Cairo, number A 9422).
-The stela would subsequently be known to Thelemites (adherents of Thelema) as the "Stele of Revealing."
+The stela would subsequently be known to Thelemites (adherents of Thelema) as the "Stele of Revealing".

 On 20 March, Crowley invoked Horus, "with great success".
 Between 23 March and 8 April, Crowley had the hieroglyphs on the stele translated.
 Also, Rose revealed that her "informant" was not Horus himself, but his messenger, Aiwass.

 Finally, on 7 April, Rose gave Crowley his instructions—for three days he was to enter the "temple" and write down what he heard between noon and 1:00 P.M.

 Speakers

-Although the "messenger" of Liber AL was Aiwass, each chapter is presented as an expression of one of three god-forms: Nuit, Hadit, and Ra-Hoor-Khuit.
+Although the messenger of Liber AL was Aiwass, each chapter is presented as an expression of one of three god-forms: Nuit, Hadit, and Ra-Hoor-Khuit.

 The first chapter is spoken by Nuit, the Egyptian goddess of the night sky, called the Queen of Space.
 Crowley calls her the "Lady of the Starry Heaven, who is also Matter in its deepest metaphysical sense, who is the infinite in whom all we live and move and have our being."

-The second chapter is spoken by Hadit, who refers to himself as the "complement of Nu," i.e., his bride.
+The second chapter is spoken by Hadit, who refers to himself as the "complement of Nu, my bride."
 As such, he is the infinitely condensed point, the center of her infinite circumference.
 Crowley says of him, "He is eternal energy, the Infinite Motion of Things, the central core of all being.
 The manifested Universe comes from the marriage of Nuit and Hadit; without this could no thing be.
 This eternal, this perpetual marriage-feast is then the nature of things themselves; and therefore, everything that exists is a "crystallisation of divine ecstasy", and "He sees the expansion and the development of the soul through joy."

 The third chapter is spoken by Ra-Hoor-Khuit, "a god of War and of Vengeance", also identified as Hoor-paar-kraat, the Crowned and Conquering Child.

 Crowley sums up the speakers of the three chapters thus, "we have Nuit, Space, Hadit, the point of view; these experience congress, and so produce Heru-Ra-Ha, who combines the ideas of Ra-Hoor-Khuit and Hoor-paar-kraat."